erenaykara/snippets/vim.md

 * d$ - delete to the end of the line
 * gg - go to top of file
 * G - go to bottom of file
-* A - go to the end of the line and insert (append)

 ## vim-surround
 suround selected text with curly braces: